emmawalshdev/kaytea_art/README.md

 * User feedback
   - If a user interacts with a website feature, user feedback will be shared.
   - This will be in the form of either a pop-up modal or email.
-  - Success, error and information messages will be included.
+  - Success, error, and information messages will be included.
 These will be customized for easy recognition.

 * Text search
-  - keywords can be used to search the site for a product by title of description.
+  - keywords can be used to search the site for a product by title or description.

 * User acount registration with verification
   - A user will be asked to verify their email address before setup is complete.
 Email verification is designed to check accounts & ensure authenticity.